bryanekong/CypressAuto/README.md

 ## Installation

-1. Clone this repository to your local machine using 'git clone https://github.com/bryanekong/hostfully.git'
+1. Clone this repository to your local machine using `git clone https://github.com/bryanekong/hostfully.git`
 2. Install dependencies using `npm install`

 ## Usage